XXC996/ISP-Compare-tool/README.md

 A React-based comparison website for ISPs and utilities, now with TypeScript and internationalization (i18n) support.

+## Testing Branch

+This is the testing branch where we can experiment with new features without affecting the main codebase.

+Current experimental features:
+- Multi-language support (English, Chinese, Hindi, Spanish)
+- Support language filter
+- Operation hours filter

 ## Features

 - TypeScript integration for improved type safety and development experience